Mount-Michael-Robotics-2025/Mount-Michael-Robotics-Programs/README.md

 > #### 03/20/24
 > - Switched to 1970B for upcoming season
 > - Began work on PID
-> - Established "Journal" as seperate file
+> - Established "Journal" as separate file